 The kayak is reasonably lightweight – even the kids can carry this kayak down to the water.
 It also packs up nice and compactly and comes in its own carry bag.
 The kayak has a cargo net for storage and grab lines at either end.
 It also comes with 86 inch aluminium paddles, a repair kit and an easy to use hand pump.

 If you’re after the best inflatable kayak for the money – perfect for taking on trips with the family, then the Intex Challenger is a great choice.
-It is the perfect all rounder kayak – lightweight, compact, well priced – just a great affordable inflatable kayak.
+It is the ideal all rounder kayak – lightweight, compact, well priced – just a great affordable inflatable kayak.

 If you like the Intex brand but are after the most durable inflatable kayak, which is long lasting, then the Intex Excursion PRO range of inflatable kayaks are worth considering.
 Made from super tough 3 ply PVC with a polyester core, these double layer kayaks are perfect for serious kayakers.

 This is an excellent kayak for those after the best fishing inflatable kayak with built in fishing rod holders and removable and adjustable mounting brackets for other fishing accessories.
-It also has adjustable footrests and removable, adjustable seats to ensure your comfort.
+It also has adjustable footrests and removable, adjustable seats to ensure your comfortable.

 It has a three chamber construction which is easy to inflate with the included pump and has a pressure gauge, so you’ll know the precise PSI.
 Other great features of these kayaks include a directional and shallow water directional skeg, integrated drain plug, storage space in the bow and stainless steel d-rings to attach gear, aluminium paddles and it can also be easily packed away in the included carry bag.